WandThe Magic Wand and Other Operators

 { applys triple_ref. }

-{ (* here, ?H2 should be in theory instantiated with the LHS.
+{ (* here, ?H2 should in theory be instantiated with the LHS.

 from the LHS.
 After that, the instantiation of ?H2 fails,